-Get to Know the Kits AI Verified Voices: Black Dave
+Get to Know the Kits AI Community Voices: Black Dave

 Black Dave is a South Carolina-based rapper, producer, and web3 artist.